microsoft/dotnet/dotnet-developer-projects.md

 ## Distributed Caching and Computing
   * [.NEXT Raft](https://github.com/dotnet/dotNext/tree/master/src/cluster) - Raft implementation for .NET and ASP.NET Core that allows to build clustered microservices powered by distributed consensus and replication
-  * [CacheAdapter](https://bitbucket.org/glav/cacheadapter) - a .Net library allows developers to use unified-implemented cahce provider
+  * [CacheAdapter](https://bitbucket.org/glav/cacheadapter) - a .Net library allows developers to use unified-implemented cache provider
   * [CacheManager](https://github.com/MichaCo/CacheManager) - A configurable abstraction layer for caching.
 It supports various caches, like redis and memcached, and provides many advanced features, like layered cache, synchronization, serialization etc.
   * [Dache](https://github.com/ironyx/dache) - An open source distributed caching service, built on .NET 4.0 and using TCP sockets for communication.
   * [Orleans](https://github.com/dotnet/orleans) - Framework that provides a straight-forward approach to building distributed high-scale computing applications using virtual actor model.